Th33na/Fintech-Finder/README.md

 From the Ganache UI, the address show the remaining balance and total transactions
 ![ganache block](./images/ganache_block.png)

-From the tranactions tab, it will show the transaction hashes and details
+From the transactions tab, it will show the transaction hashes and details
 ![ganache transactions](./images/ganache_txns.png)